Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-2. God used two prophets, Haggai and Zechariah, to rebuke the people for their disobedience and laziness and inspire them to begin rebuilding again.
-To see some of what was going on in these 16 years we are going to jump over the Haggai and read the book (two chapters).
+2. God used two prophets, Haggai and Zechariah, to rebuke the people for their disobedience and laziness and inspire them to rebuild again.
+To see some of what was going on in these 16 years, turn over to Haggai and read it together.

 Haggai 1:4-5 Bible Verse

-b) The people were seeking their own comfort and putting themselves ahead of God (4)
+b) The people were seeking their own comfort and putting themselves before God.
+(1:4)

-c) They focused on materials, but because of their sin God was not blessing them.
-The harder they worked the less they got.
-They had ignored God’s instructions and it was time to repent (5-11)
+c) They focused on materials, but because of their sin, God did not bless them.
+The harder they worked, the less they got.
+They had ignored God’s instructions, and it was time to repent.
+(1:5-11)

-d) Finally the people repented and heeded God’s instructions (12)
+d) Finally, the people repented and heeded God’s instructions.
+(1:12)

-f) The new temple was nothing compared to the old one, but God would be with them and didn’t care about the physical appearance of it (3-4)
+f) The new temple was nothing compared to the old one, but God would be with them and didn’t care about the physical appearance of it.
+(2:3-4)

-g) One day God will act in a marvelous way and make Jerusalem the center of the world and people from the four corners of the earth will bring tribute to it.
+g) One day, God will act in a marvelous way and make Jerusalem the center of the world, and people from the four corners of the earth will pay tribute to it.
+(2:5-12)

-h) God did not bless them while they were putting themselves first (13-19)
+h) God did not bless them while they were putting themselves first.
+(2:13-19)

-3. Application: What principles can we get from the book of Haggai?
+Application: What principles can we observe from the book of Haggai?
 What specific things can you learn from the passage that you need to apply?
 Discuss together.

-4. Leadership is very important.
-Throughout Israel’s history we see that the people of Israel normally follow their leaders actions, whether good or bad.
+3. Leadership is very important.
+Throughout Israel’s history. we see that the people of Israel usually follow their leaders’ actions, whether good or bad.
 If the king worships Baal, they worship Baal.
 If the king follows God, they follow God.
-Here Zurabbabel and Jeshua made the decision to resume the work.
+Here, Zurabbabel and Jeshua decided to resume the work.
 The people followed them.
-If God has put any of us in a position of authority/leadership, we need to take our responsibility seriously and use the position we have to inspire others to follow God and do what is right.
+If God has put any of us in a position of authority/leadership, we need to take our responsibility seriously and use our position to inspire others to follow God and do what is right.

-5. Another group of people came to challenge the temple rebuilding project.
-They include the locally appointed leaders over that region of the Persian Empire and do not appear to hate the Jews or have the same motivations to stop the work as those in chapter 4 did.
-They seem to be doing their job to figure out what is going on and make sure that no law is being broken.
-Likely their motivation is to protect their own skin.
-They don’t want to be negligent and have word get back to the King that those under them are engaging in any type of subservient behavior.
+4. Another group of people came to challenge the temple rebuilding project.
+They include the locally appointed leaders over that region of the Persian Empire and do not appear to hate the Jews or have the same motivations to stop the work as those in Chapter 4 did.
+They seem to be doing their job to figure out what is happening and making sure that no law is being broken.
+Likely, their motivation is to protect their own skin.
+If found negligent and the local residents were planning any harmful schemes, their lives could be at risk if the king heard about it.

-6. The Jews gave them the names of the key builders (the equivalent of in China giving your ID card number to the police).
-The fact that the leaders continued on in the work even though it was their own necks on the line if the king decided against them was proof that they had really repented and truly desired to serve God this time around.
+5. The Jews gave them the names of the key builders.
+The fact that the leaders continued in the work, even though their own necks were on the line if the king decided against them, was proof that they had really repented and truly desired to serve God this time around.

 Isaiah 54:17 Bible Verse

-7. God was with them.
-The political leaders (Tattenai etc.) could have asked them to stop until they had a decision from the top.
-But they didn’t.
-They allowed them to keep working.
-This is surprising because it was a little risky to allow them to keep doing it.
-If the king ruled that they were breaking the law to rebuild the temple then he may have blamed them for allowing the work to continue for a while.
+6. God was with them.
+The political leaders (Tattenai, etc.) could have asked them to stop until they had a decision from the top.
+But they didn’t; instead, they allowed them to keep working.
+It is somewhat surprising because permitting them to keep doing the work was a little risky.
+If the king ruled that they were breaking the law to rebuild the temple, he may have blamed them for allowing the work to continue.

-a) Application: The people truly repented and God blessed them.
+Application: The people genuinely repented, and God blessed them.
 This is very different than what we see in Haggai.
 While they were sinning, everything seemed to be going against them.
-Now that they were serving God He was blessing them and giving them favor.
+Now that they were serving God, He was blessing and giving them favor.
 Is there anything we can learn from this to apply to our own lives today?

 II.
 The local leaders write to Darius (6-17)